Explaining where babies come from to kids – A parent’s guide

 It is much easier to explain sex to children when they are younger.
 Now relax, as you don’t need to dive headfirst into the sex talk right now.
 And I’ll get to that very soon!

 Explaining sex when kids are younger is easier because the information they need is much simpler.
-Their questions are more innocent and they just see sex as another thing adult thing that doesn’t make a lot of sense to them!
+Their questions are more innocent, and they just see sex as another thing adult thing that doesn’t make a lot of sense to them!

-So when children first start asking questions about where they came from, all they need is their question answered.
+So when children first start asking questions about where they came from, all they need is their questions answered.
 Whereas a ten year old is more curious about how babies are made, and that is when you do need to talk about sex!

 So it is a good idea to start talking about this stuff when they are younger (instead of leaving it until puberty).